FREMM multipurpose frigate

-The FREMM (French: Frégate Européenne Multi-Mission; Italian: Fregata Europea Multi-Missione), which stands for "European multi-purpose frigate", is a Franco-Italian family of multi-purpose frigates designed by Naval Group and Fincantieri.
-In France, this surface combatant is known as the "Aquitaine class" (17 units planned, of which 9 were later cancelled), while in Italy it is known as the "Bergamini class" (10 units planned).
+The European multi-purpose frigate or FREMM (Frégate Européenne Multi-Mission; Fregata Europea Multi-Missione) is a Franco-Italian family of warships designed by Naval Group and Fincantieri.
+This surface combatant is known in France as the Aquitaine class (17 units planned, of which 9 were later cancelled) and in Italy as the Bergamini class (10 units planned).
 The lead ship of the class, Aquitaine, was commissioned in November 2012 by the French Navy.
 Italy has ordered six general purpose and four anti-submarine variants.
 France, on the other hand, has ordered six anti-submarine variants and two air-defense ones.